DavidBruchmann/automated-typo3-update/Documentation/source/features.rst

 Check for usage of *removed constants*.
 The constants are configured in same way as removed functions.
 For configuration options see :ref:`configuration-removedConstantConfigFiles`.

+Check for usage of *removed TypoScript*.
+The TypoScript objects are configured in same way as removed functions.
+For configuration options see :ref:`configuration-removedTypoScriptConfigFiles`.
+This will check whether you are using already removed TypoScript parts, supported are:

+- Objects, e.g. ``CLEARGIF``, ``FORM``

+- Paths like ``styles.insertContent``

+For a complete list, take a look at the corresponding YAML-Files.

 Further checks
 --------------